Dr. Jeffery S. Allbritten

 Mr. Michael R. Hightower

-Michael Hightower is a member of the Holland and Knight Florida Government Advocacy Team.
-He serves as senior policy advisor in its Jacksonville office.
-He previously served as vice president of governmental and legislative relations for Florida Blue.
+Michael Hightower previously served as a member of the Holland and Knight Florida Government Advocacy Team, and served as vice president of governmental and legislative relations for Florida Blue.
 During Hightower's 34-year tenure at Florida Blue, he worked closely with key political leaders in federal, state and local government.
 Throughout the state, he is well-known for his political leadership, having served as chair or finance chair for more than 580 successful state, local or federal candidates since 1972.

 Prior to joining Florida Blue in 1981, Hightower was appointed Florida State Director of the Farmers Home Administration U.S.D.A. by President Carter.
 At age 31, Hightower was the youngest director to date appointed to lead the federal agency.
 Hightower also served as the North Florida Region Director for Florida's State Comptroller as well as a congressional coordinator for the Carter-Mondale presidential campaign.